ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

-  Spy grey herons on spindly legs being statues at the water's edge and just as still with a stick and a float a fisherman in a waterproof coat
+  Spy grey herons on spindly legs being statues at the water's edge and just as still with a stick and a float spy a fisherman in a waterproof coat

-  Hear whispers in the golden reeds, dreams that disperse in the mists sowing seeds to the one in a boat holding the helm claiming the waters as his realm
+  Hear whispers in the golden reeds that disperse in the mists sowing seeds to the one in a boat holding the helm claiming the waters as his realm